wha61/Portfolio/content/index.md

 My field of interest and specialization is Full Stack Software Development, Mobile App Development, Machine Mearning, and Computer Vision.

-I just finished my 4 months Coop as a Full Stack Software Developer at Shandong Leading Petro-Tech, Sinopec, currently I am working on a health care delivery support system [iCradle Health Care System](https://wha61.github.io/Portfolio/about/projects#icradle-health-care-system)with Professor Brain Fraser, and I am also learning for [AWS Certified Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).
+I just finished my 4 months Coop as a Full Stack Software Developer at Shandong Leading Petro-Tech, Sinopec.
+Currently I am working on a health care delivery support system [iCradle Health Care System](https://wha61.github.io/Portfolio/about/projects#icradle-health-care-system) with [Dr. Brian Fraser](https://www.sfu.ca/computing/people/faculty/brianfraser.html), and I am also learning for [AWS Certified Cloud Practitioner Certification](https://aws.amazon.com/certification/certified-cloud-practitioner/).

-In my free time, I enjoy playing badminton, traveling, and assembling Gundam models.
+In my free time, I enjoy playing badminton, traveling, enjoying delicious food, and assembling Gundam models.

 This is my digital space where I share my experiences, projects, thoughts, and so on.
 It's still under construction, but I plan to keep it updated regularly.
 Stay tuned for updates and thanks for stopping by!

-💪😃🎾 * Content Catalogs Below * 👇
+💪😃🎾 # Content Catalogs Below # 👇

 - [Experience](about/experience.md) : My educational background, co-op, and volunteering experiences;
 - [Projects](about/projects.md) : Showcases of personal and team projects I've developed;